jalal-gilgiti/SLSteering/README.md

 and execution cost in a single step, eliminating the need for plan approximation and avoiding greedy searches and computationally expensive sorting mechanisms.
-The framework utilizes a hybrid Transformer-BiLSTM model OptiFusion (see subsection 3.3) with multi-head attention to effectively extract the most relevant query plan features, ensuring both accuracy and efficiency in optimiza- tion.
-Extensive evaluations demonstrate that SL-Steer achieves up to 3× faster query optimization, significantly reducing latency by 5% to 10% and improving accuracy.
-It outperforms heuristic-based ap- proaches, providing a scalable and adaptable solution across various database engines.
+The framework utilizes a hybrid Transformer-BiLSTM model OptiFusion with multi-head attention to effectively extract the most relevant query plan features, ensuring both accuracy and efficiency in optimiza- tion.
+Extensive evaluations demonstrate that SL-Steer achieves up to 3× faster query optimization compared to AutoSteer [2], reducing latency by 5% to 10% over PostgreSQL and improving hint predic- tion accuracy to 98%.
+It outperforms heuristic-based approaches, offering a scalable and adaptable solution across various database engines, though its scalability to distributed systems warrants fur- ther exploration.

 **Query Plan Encoding:**
 SL-Steer is a query optimizer that utilizes the advanced query encoding scheme from the QueryFormer paper.
 We enhance the QueryFormer encoding scheme by adding explicit hint encoding and setting hints as the target.